Whether you live in Penns Valley or are visiting our gorgeous farming community for the first time, we want you to feel right at home!

 * Prepare to find treasures at Centre Hall’s town-wide yard sale.
 Countless yards and garages are full of things to buy!
 We’ve stocked our kids’ closets with clothes, decorated our mantle, and rounded out our tool shed with findings from this annual event.
-This year’s massive yard sale is June 26 and 27th.
+This massive yard sale is held at the end of June.

 The Big Must-Sees: